distrochooser/distrochooser/doc/TRANSLATE.md

 There is the command `translation` to export and import locale values for external translation.
 It can be called with `python manage.py language <lang_code> <path>`.
 Invoking this command will create a file `lang_code.txt`  in `path`.
 The content can be used in external api's for translation.
 To read this, drop the translated content into the file again (make sure line amount and order matches) and execute:

 `python manage.py language <lang_code> <path> --read`.
 The file will be read, the locales be updated an the txt file will be removed.
+There is the option for a dry run without altering files (`--dry_run`).

 🚨 Do not approve or change language values between drop and read of these txt files.
 Otherwise you will mess up with the ordering.